acallejasp/fdsw-github/site/content/docs/5.3/migration.md

 - **New extended color system.** We've added new theme colors (but not in `$theme-colors`) for a more nuanced, system-wide color palette with new secondary, tertiary, and emphasis colors for `color` and `background-color`.
 These new colors are available as Sass variables, CSS variables, and utilities.

-- We've also expanded our theme color Sass variables, CSS variables, and utilities to include text emphasis, subtle background colors, and subtle border colors.
+- We've also experienciaanded our theme color Sass variables, CSS variables, and utilities to include text emphasis, subtle background colors, and subtle border colors.
 These are available as Sass variables, CSS variables, and utilities.

 - Adds new `_variables-dark.scss` stylesheet to house dark-mode specific overrides.
 This stylesheet should be imported immediately after the existing `_variables.scss` file in your import stack.